ThibSara/front-challenge-valtech/README.md

 # front-code-challenge

-This is the Valtech Front challenge
+✨ This is the Valtech Front code challenge completed !
+🤠 **Live Preview**: Check out the project on [Vercel](https://front-challenge-valtech.vercel.app/) to see it in action.

 ## Getting Started

-1 - fork the repository so you can work with it

-2 - install all the dependencies `npm install`
+1 - install all the dependencies `npm install`

-3 - run the development server
+2 - run the development server

 ```bash
 npm run dev